Probing a $Z'$ gauge boson via neutrino trident scattering in the Forward Physics Facility at the LHC and FCC

 \keywords{Neutrino tridents; Z' boson; Forward Physics Facility.}

 The recent results obtained by the FASER \cite{FASER:2021mtu,FASER:2023zcr} and SND@LHC \cite{SNDLHC:2023pun} experiments have demonstrated that the Large Hadron Collider (LHC) can also be considered a neutrino factory, which allow developing a neutrino physics program complementary to those explored by the IceCube Observatory and by current and future facilities, such as the DUNE - near detector \cite{DUNE:2020lwj}.
-This program is expected to be significantly extended during the high - luminosity phase of the LHC (HL-LHC), with the construction and operation of the Forward Physics Facility (FPF) \cite{Anchordoqui:2021ghd,Feng:2022inv}, which will house a suite of new dedicated experiments focused on improve our understanding about neutrino physics at TeV energies and search for Beyond of the Standard Model (BSM) signals.
-Such an expectation have motivated an intense phenomenology over the last years (See, e.g. Refs. \cite{Bai:2020ukz,Bai:2021ira,Bai:2022xad,Buonocore:2023kna,Bhattacharya:2023zei,Maciula:2022lzk,Aboubrahim:2022qln,Cheung:2023gwm,Cruz-Martinez:2023sdv,Feng:2024zgp,Anchordoqui:2024ynb}).
+This program is expected to be significantly extended during the high - luminosity phase of the LHC (HL-LHC), with the construction and operation of the Forward Physics Facility (FPF) \cite{Anchordoqui:2021ghd,Feng:2022inv}, which will house a suite of new dedicated experiments focused on improve our understanding about neutrino physics at TeV energies and search for Beyond of the Standard Model (BSM) signals. { Moreover, the results recently derived in Ref. \cite{MammenAbraham:2024gun} indicated that a far - forward experiment integrated within the proposed Future Circular Collider (FCC) project, denoted FPF@FCC hereafter, can increase by several orders of magnitude the flux of neutrinos and number of events available to physical studies compared to FPF@LHC.} Such expectations have motivated an intense phenomenology over the last years (See, e.g. Refs. \cite{Bai:2020ukz,Bai:2021ira,Bai:2022xad,Buonocore:2023kna,Bhattacharya:2023zei,Maciula:2022lzk,Aboubrahim:2022qln,Cheung:2023gwm,Cruz-Martinez:2023sdv,Feng:2024zgp,Anchordoqui:2024ynb}).
 In particular, the studies performed in Refs. \cite{Francener:2024wul,Altmannshofer:2024hqd} indicated that the neutrino trident scattering, which is a rare SM process, could be measured for the first time at the LHC in the forthcoming years.
 This process is characterized by the production of a pair of charged leptons by the neutrino scattering off the Coulomb field of a heavy nucleus.
 In the Standard Model, such a weak process occurs through a $W^{\pm}$ or a $Z^0$ boson exchange, as represented in Fig. \ref{fig:diagrams}.
 If observed, the neutrino trident events are expected to provide important constraints in several BSM scenarios, as demonstrated in the studies performed e.g. in Refs. \cite{Altmannshofer:2014pba,Ge:2017poy,Magill:2017mps,Altmannshofer:2019zhy,Ballett:2019xoj,Bigaran:2024zxk,Altmannshofer:2024hqd}.

 In this letter, we will focus on the $L_\mu - L_\tau$ model \cite{He:1990pn,He:1991qd}, which is based on gauging the difference between the $\mu$ - lepton number and the $\tau$ - lepton number, and predicts an additional massive neutral gauge boson, $Z'$, that couples to neutrino and charged leptons of the second and third families.
 The associated Lagrangian is given by